 Depending on the severity of the injury, the fracture may be undisplaced or displaced.
 The distal fragment of bone is moved backwards and is tilted, although very rarely it is displaced anteriorly.
 Displaced fractures could injure nerves and vessels in the vicinity.

 This type of fracture may result from a fall on the outstretched hand that forces the elbow into valgus.
 This will force the head of the radius against the capitulum.

-In adults there is more likelihood of injuring the radial head.
-But in children, radial neck is generally fractured.
+In adults, there is more likelihood of injuring the radial head.
+But in children, the radial neck is generally fractured.

 There is also likely to be bruising or chipping of the articular cartilage of the capitulum.